mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_invoice

-<p>If you need to invoice your customer outside the regular billing cycle, you can create an invoice that pulls in all pending invoice items, including prorations.
-The customer’s billing cycle and regular subscription won’t be affected.</p><p>Once you create the invoice, Stripe will attempt to collect payment according to your <a href="https://dashboard.stripe.com/account/recurring">subscriptions settings</a>, though you can choose to <a href="#pay_invoice">pay it right</a> away.</p>
+If you need to invoice your customer outside the regular billing cycle, you can create an invoice that pulls in all pending invoice items, including prorations.
+The customer’s billing cycle and regular subscription won’t be affected.Once you create the invoice, Stripe will attempt to collect payment according to your subscriptions settings, though you can choose to pay it right away.

 <details><summary>Parameters</summary>